diegojromerolopez/functainer/README.md

 For more examples, see the [test_decorator.py](functainer/tests/test_decorator.py) file.

 ## TODO
-- [] Check that the decorated function has the required parameter.
+- [ ] Check that the decorated function has the required parameter.
-- [] Remove requirement to import everything locally.
+- [ ] Remove requirement to import everything locally.
-- [] Add more tests.
+- [ ] Add more tests.
-- [] Add async version.
+- [ ] Add async version.

+## Author
+Diego J. Romero López

 ## License
 [MIT](LICENSE)